cinderblockgames/i2c-audio-module/README.md

 A CircuitPython library for interfacing with the module is provided at [/CIRCUITPY/lib/i2c_audio.py](/CIRCUITPY/lib/i2c_audio.py).
 A simple example of using this library is provided at [/CIRCUITPY/code.py](/CIRCUITPY/code.py).
 The `i2c` declaration on lines 5/6 needs to be the correct line for your controller board and setup.

+Note:  the `list_files` command currently returns only files in the base directory of the SD card.

 # Contributions
 Contributions are welcome!
 There's definitely some hackiness going on here, but it works - at least for MP3s.
 I'd love for it to work consistently for other file types (without dying with horrible static).
 Conceptually, that's just code changes, not any physical problems.